dpjungmin/jellypi-server/README.md

 ## Design

 - Applied Hexagonal Architecture
-- Data validation is done at three points (DTO, Entity, and Database level)
+- Data validation is done at the DTO, Domain, and Database level

 ## Reference